 Copyright & Reprint Instructions Protected by Copyscape Plagiarism Checker

 Hello, You're on the web site of Dr. Bookspan.
 This is a no-ad, no-hype site dedicated to getting you back to your life - healthy, mobile, happy.
 There are hundreds of free articles here for you.
 This page explains fixing several causes of lower back pain.
 I make this available to you at no charge to you for a better world.

 Lower back pain can be easy to fix.
 Welcome to Dr. Bookspan's Health Care Reform School.
-This article will show you how to spot and stop several common causes of back pain.
-Then you no longer will get that kind of back pain and your back can heal.
+This article will show you how to spot and stop several common causes of back pain from poor movement habits.
+Then you no longer will get that kind of back pain.
 This is different from taking medicines or doing a exercises, then returning to causing the same pain.
 This does not mean stopping activity.
 With healthy movement, you can do more than before.

 Not All Exercise is Good Medicine.
 Here is How To Change to Daily Healthful Movement as Healthy Medicine.

-No health insurance needed.
+It's not health care if it's not healthy.
 Much cost, time, and worry currently spent in medical treatments are unhealthful and often unnecessary.
-It's not health care if it's not healthy.
 I researched and checked methods for years in the lab - evidence-based, primary source research, and put the results here on my web site for the benefit of the world.
 Get better and the world will be better.